 It answers a specific question, is almost 2 minutes long, and features a lot of dialogue.

 It is short, has a website where users can follow up with the company, and promotes the company.

 Since the first impression of the video is the thumbnail, it’s crucial for the thumbnail to be intriguing.
 A high-quality freeze frame from the video with a little bit of text is one great example, but you can get creative if you upload your own.
 The thumbnail should relate to your title, perhaps even including the title in the image.

 Increase Shareability (And Share It Yourself!)

 For SEO, video campaigns need to put an increased emphasis on shareability and link building.
 This is important because gaining traction on social media, blogs, and other websites will help your video reach a broader audience.
 Ways to improve shareability include allowing your video to be embedded and including “like” and “share” buttons.
-Post the video on all your own social media platforms as well to share it with your followers and increase impressions.
+Post the video on all your own social media platforms and include it in your email marketing as well to share it with your followers and increase impressions.
 The more places it is posted, the more it can do for your business.

 Host the Video on Your Own Website